ITRS-Group/monitor-merlin/docs/encryption.rst

 You can omit ``--write`` flag if you do not write the change to ``merlin.conf``.

 We now need to copy the public keys, to the other node.
 Note the private key should never be shared!
-We can use rsync over ssh to copy the relevant public key.
+We can use ``scp`` to copy the relevant public key.

 .. code-block:: none

-   [root@peer01 ~]# rsync -a /etc/merlin/key.pub peer02:/etc/merlin/peer1.pub
+   [root@peer01 ~]# scp /etc/merlin/key.pub peer02:/etc/merlin/peer01.pub
-   [root@peer02 ~]# rsync -a /etc/merlin/key.pub peer01:/etc/merlin/peer2.pub
+   [root@peer02 ~]# scp -a /etc/merlin/key.pub peer01:/etc/merlin/peer02.pub

 Adjusting configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To enable encryption, we must set correct the node config in ``merlin.conf``, on both *peer01* and *peer02*.
+To enable encryption, we must adjust the node configuration in ``merlin.conf``, on both *peer01* and *peer02*.
 Below is an example of how the node config should look on the two nodes.